compas-dev/compas/docs/tutorial/rpc.rst

 Supported data types
 ====================

 :mod:`compas.rpc` uses JSON serialization to transfer data between the "client" (your script) and the server running the selected CPython environment.

-All COMPAS objects (primitives, shapes, data structures, ...) support JSON serialization through their ``to_json`` ``from_json`` methods.
+All COMPAS objects (primitives, shapes, data structures, etc.) support JSON serialization through their ``to_json`` ``from_json`` methods.
 On a lower level, these methods convert (complex) internal data to simple dictionaries, and vice versa, with ``to_data`` and ``from_data``.

 In combination with custom JSON encoders and decoders this allows for COMPAS objects to be serialized and de-serialized without loss of information on either side of the RPC communication network.

 Therefore the data types supported by :mod:`compas.rpc` include all native Python data types and COMPAS objects.
 Numpy arrays are automatically converted to lists.

 Starting and Stopping